miraheze/statichelp/content/tech-docs/Tech:Festive_Deployment_Policy.md

 For any tech team policies that require a notice or discussion period, the days within the RDW will not be counted as part of the notice or discussion period.

-## 6. Review and Trial Period

-This policy will be trialed for the 2024/2025 festive period, and the effectiveness will be reviewed.

 ## 7. Contact Information

 For any queries regarding this policy, please contact the tech team.